vsajip/python-gnupg/README.rst

-* Fixed #21: For verification where multiple signatures are involved, a mapping of signature_ids to fingerprint, keyid, username, creation date, creation timestamp and expiry timestamp are provided.
+* Fixed #21: For verification where multiple signatures are involved, a mapping of signature_ids to fingerprint, keyid, username, creation date, creation timestamp and expiry timestamp is provided.

+* Added a check to disallow newline-type characters ('\r', '\n') in passphrases.

 0.4.3